microsoft/azure-software-radio/pages/devvm.md

 Fill in the required details and our team will ensure you get authorized within 24 hours for the service.

-Follow the deployment instructions to validate access to the developer vm and begin deployment
+Follow the deployment instructions to validate access to the developer VM and begin deployment

 ## Validating Access to the Developer VM